-Alice in Wonderland is a book that many people have read and loved, but few have gone so far as to analyze the deeper meanings hidden within the text.
+Many people love Alice in Wonderland, but few have taken the time to understand the deeper meanings within the book.
 This blog post will discuss these hidden themes and help you to understand Alice’s true journey through Wonderland.

 The Pathway out of Childhood